 Dates: Labor Day – May 23, 2018

 Location: JamWest, Westmoreland

 Jamaica Observer Table Talk Awards is a prestigious culinary experience which highlights, in particular, Jamaican food.
-The annual festival.
+The annual festival is a crowd pleaser.

 2018 will be the 20th staging of the event so you can imagine that it will be magnificent!